-Not only the technical solution But also what it delivers The government should introduce / increase the minimum wage.
+THE TECHNICAL SOLUTION AND ALSO WHAT IT DELIVERS The government should increase the minimum wage.
 People who work should be paid enough to support their families.
 The courts should automatically dismiss lawsuits based on insufficient evidence, make plaintiffs bear the costs and compensate defendants.
 When we protect journalists from bogus lawsuits, we get the information we need to demand our leaders deliver the things we rely on.
 NGOs should be protected from abusive audits and smear campaigns.
 When we are free to come together and join our voices, we can demand that our leaders solve the problems that worry us.
-The government should invest in renewable energy sources, green technologies and energy saving measures.
-By funding locally-made green energy and improving our homes we can all afford to stay warm this winter.
+The government should invest in renewable energy sources, green technologies and energy-saving measures.
+By funding locally-made green energy and improving our homes, we can all afford to stay warm this winter.
 The government should introduce minimum standards for public consultation.
 All of us want a say in decisions that affect us. / When citizens get to have our say, our leaders make decisions that benefit all of us.